 Malocclusion is the dental term for misaligned teeth, a common condition affecting about 200,000 people in the United States every year.
 Many seek cosmetic solutions to feel better about their smiles, but there are also negative health consequences including pain and discomfort that result from improperly aligned teeth.

 The most severe cases may require surgical treatment beyond orthodontics, such as orthognathic (corrective jaw) surgery.
-Portales dentists Dr. Peter L. Thompson and Dr. V. Matthew Pacheco would like to share some information about malocclusion, the effects it can have on oral health, and potential treatment solutions.
+Portales dentist Dr. Peter L. Thompson would like to share some information about malocclusion, the effects it can have on oral health, and potential treatment solutions.

 Occlusion refers to the alignment of your teeth, specifically the way your upper and lower teeth fit together.
 The way your upper and lower dental arches fit together is called your bite.
 If your upper teeth fit slightly over your lower teeth with the points of molars fitting the grooves of the molars directly opposite, you’ve got a healthy occlusion and bite.
 While the upper teeth keep us from biting our cheeks and lips, the lower teeth protect the tongue.

 Malocclusion is often genetic.
 It presents in a variety of ways, ranging from differences in upper and lower jaw size to cleft lip or palate, which can result in overcrowded teeth or atypical bite patterns.
 Other causes of malocclusion include: